urielzrivera/CloudEnvy/README.md

 ## Requirements

 * Python3 & latest versions.
 (Hasn't been tested on older versions)
+* ffuf
+* wfuzz
+* dirsearch or Daniel Miessler Wordlists

 ## To Do:

+* Add python file for fuzzing for parameters, services, and environments.
 * Add python file for checking and isolating changes
+* Add python flie for forwarding Changes to Discord API